e-foley/FraunhoferSim/readme.md

 *makeApertures.m*.
 If these are not required for your application, there is no need to install the Image Processing Toolbox.

+Some operations consume enormous amounts of RAM.
+For best results, run the script on a computer with 24 GB or more of RAM.

 ## Getting started
 1. Install MATLAB.
 2. Optionally, install the Image Processing Toolbox.